-A test plan might be one single artifact, containing topics on ‘what do we need to test’, ‘who will test what, and at what moment’, ‘how will we test’, ‘how much time will testing take’, ‘when is the test done’, ‘how can we organize and manage testing’, … and many more, but these topics can be well thought off without them being assembled in one document.
+A test plan is a document that we use to describe the test.
+It can contain topics on ‘what do we need to test’, ‘who will test what, and at what moment’, ‘how will we test’, ‘how much time will testing take’, ‘when is the test done’, ‘how can we organize and manage testing’, … and many more.

 The value of test planning lies in communicating about these topics with relevant stakeholders.
 The essence of ‘a test plan’ are the topics, not the tangible form.

-Why are we writing this (part of) the plan: does the team need it carry out its work?
+- Why are we writing this plan: does the team need it carry out its work?

-For whom are we writing this (part of) the plan: do the stakeholders have to know this?
+- For whom are we writing plan: do the stakeholders have to know this?

 So, depending on its target group and purpose the form of a (part of a) test plan varies from a sketch on a whiteboard via a section with test topics integrated in an overarching project or sprint plan to a comprehensive, separate document with many pages.
 So sometimes there is no separate, tangible plan at all.